 It’s frustrating and heartbreaking when you’re an educator and over 63% of your students are socioeconomically disadvantaged, homeless, and foster youth.
 Culinary arts teacher, Rochelle Van der Merwe serves at Ocean View High School in Huntington Beach, California, teaching her kids the basics skills of cooking and baking.
 Looking to impact her student’s lives with a healthier future, Van der Merwe hopes exposure to nutritious options will continue to impact their daily lives after they graduate.

 NYC Department of Education: PS161 The Crown

 Who they serve: Elementary School students

 What they do: Educate students and prepare them for college and beyond.

-In the heart of an urban food desert, teacher Carlos Varas has witnessed his students at PS161 Charter School have a sugar crash in the middle of the day.
-Frustrated that options for fresh food are scarce in their community, Varas, like so many educators, is moved to make a profound impact on his student’s lives beyond the basic curriculum.
+In the heart of an urban food desert, teacher Carlos Varas has witnessed his students at PS161 The Crown have a sugar crash in the middle of the day.
+Frustrated that options for fresh food are scarce in their community, Varas, like so many educators, is moved to make a profound impact on his students’ lives beyond the basic curriculum.
 Honing in on healthy eating, Varas is excited to introduce students to new foods and let them harvest and share nutritious options with family members.

 Save A Bunny

 What they do: Rescue, treat, and heal severely wounded, traumatized, abused and neglected rabbits facing imminent euthanasia.